MapsPeople/mapsindoors-getting-started-for-web/sdk/google.maps/3-show-the-details/readme.md

   * Confirm CSS for `.hidden`, `#search-ui`, and `#details-ui` is correctly applied and toggled.
 * **Map doesn't navigate or select location:**
   * Ensure `mapsIndoorsInstance` is correctly initialized.
-  * Verify the `location` object passed to `showDetailsInSearchContainer` is a valid object conforming to the `Location` interface.
+  * Verify the `location` object passed to `handleLocationClick` is a valid object conforming to the `Location` interface.
   * Check for console errors when `selectLocation`, `goTo`, or `setFloor` are called.
 * **"Close" button doesn't work:**
   * Ensure the event listener is correctly attached to `detailsCloseButton` and that `showSearchUI` is called.

 ## Next Steps

-You've now enhanced your application to display detailed information about locations.
-Users can not only find locations but also learn more about them.

-Next, you will learn how to get and display directions between locations:
+You've now enhanced your application to display detailed information about locations using a unified click handler.
+Next, you'll learn how to get and display directions between locations:

 * [Step 4: Getting Directions](../4-getting-directions/readme.md)